FindawayWorld/professorx/README.md

     }
 ```

 Once this is done, now we can handle our on click events in our fragment.
+In these events we will use
+the download engine object we created to make the download and delete calls for a single file.

 ```Java
 @Override